Corferias: History

-Corferias was founded on June 8, 1954 by decree 1772 as mixed capital investment between the Colombian Ministry of Foment and the Association of Medium and Small Companies (ACOPI).
+Corferias was founded on June 8, 1954, by decree 1772 as mixed capital investment between the Colombian Ministry of Foment and the Association of Medium and Small Companies (ACOPI).

-On October 29, 1954 it opened its doors with the creation of the first international exposition fair that would be later called International Fair of Bogotá.
+On October 29, 1954, it opened its doors with the creation of the first international exposition fair that would be later called International Fair of Bogotá.
 In 1955 Corferias became a public limited company when ACOPI sold some of its shares to the Institute of Industrial Foment (IFI).

 In 1971 the Association of Fairs of America was founded with the goal of regulating the fair-related activities in South America.
 Initially the association was conformed by the cities of Bogotá, Lima, Santiago de Chile, and El Salvador.
 Corferias assumed the presidency of said association.
 From 1974 to 1988 the events were increased to seven per year.

 In 1989 the Chamber of Commerce of Bogotá acquired the 100% of Corferias' shares and Hernando Restrepo Londono would become its new director.

 Structure

-As of 2010 Corferias counts with 17 exposition pavilions.
+As of 2010 Corferias has 17 exposition pavilions.
 It includes a roof-covered area of 44430 m2 and 15000 m2 of open spaces.
-Since 2002 a room called Gran Salon is being used.
-It counts with a covered space of 6000 m2 that allows events with an audience of 6,000 people sitting and 13,000 standing up.
+Since 2002 a room called Gran Salon Oscar Perez Gutierrez is being used.
+It has a covered space of 6000 m2 that allows events with an audience of 6,000 people sitting and 13,000 standing up.
 A new pavilion is in the process of being built that will allow an even bigger audience of 10,500 people seated and 21,000 standing.
 It is also the city's most attended voting place during election season.